 The first main Ingredient is Amaranth, which is naturally gluten-free and I have already detailed it above.

 To add sweetness to these bars, I have used Soft Dates.
 Dates have natural sugar in them.
-They are a rich source of fiber and are also a rich source of carbs and hence high in calories.
+They are a rich source of fibre and are also a rich source of carbs and hence high in calories.
 Growing kids need the required carbs and hence it is good to add it in natural sugar form.
 People who cannot eat sugar or who are on their weight loss journey can eat these bars but in moderation.

 It is best to consume these Flax Seeds in powder form rather than whole seeds.
 Pumpkin and Flax Seeds can be topped up in your salads or smoothie bowls.
 Pumpkin seeds can be either eaten raw or roasted and consumed salted or unsalted.